 Fighting Chance[ HIDE TEXT ][ SHOW TEXT ]

 Katanga in Kampala is a slum community where more than 20,000 people live under conditions of extreme poverty and without basic infrastructure such as permanent fresh water supply, brick houses or space to breathe.
 An almost stagnant main stream flows slowly through the community.
-It is a source of water for washing or cooking, and often also used as toilet.
+It is a source of water for washing or cooking, and often also used as the toilet.

-It hosts 58 boxers, 4 of them women and another 6 just young girls.
+It hosts 58 boxers, 4 of them women and another six just young girls.
 All are in search of a way out of misery, and they work out hard day after day.
 For many others, however, enrollment fees of UGS 20,000 – equivalent to USD 8 – as well as training fees of UGS 500-1000 per training day are often unachievable…

-more pictures @Echo featured on ALMA Magazine, Paris Match and Die Zeit.
+more pictures, please contact @info | featured on ALMA Magazine, Paris Match and Die Zeit.